Nynros/InternetSecurity/README.txt

 Advanced options -> Algorithm -> SHA256
 Advanced options -> Type -> TOTP

+If a "Passkey" is availiable on a site it would be smart to set-up Passkey and Authenticator, not Passkey or Authenticator
 iOS and Android Apps avaliable - https://apps.apple.com/us/app/proton-authenticator/id6741758667

 Topic: E@Mail